Pedestrian Auriol Grey jailed over Huntingdon cyclist death

 The trial was told that police could not "categorically" state whether the pavement was a shared cycleway.

-Cambridgeshire County Council subsequently reiterated that and said they would review the location, but in his sentencing remarks Judge Sean Enright said it was a shared cycleway.
+Cambridgeshire County Council subsequently reiterated that and said it would review the location, but in his sentencing remarks Judge Sean Enright said it was a shared cycleway.

 Sentencing Grey, Judge Enright said she was "territorial about the pavement" and "resented" the cyclist being there.